InventiStudio/vuex-mutations/README.md

 <a name="module_Mutations.update"></a>

 ### Mutations.update(path, options) ⇒ <code>Mutation(state, element)</code>
-It creates mutation that update element of array.
+It creates mutation that updates element of array.
 It does nothing if not found

 **Kind**: static method of [<code>Mutations</code>](#module_Mutations)